chaerim-kim/chaerim-kim.github.io/_posts/_drafts/uais.md

       - E.g. Introvert, extrovert, fast thinker, future thinker

       - Personality is useful when: you are trying to convince someone.
-        If they are future/ present thinker u recommend it but tweak it.
+        If they are future/ present thinker you recommend it but tweak it.

 <!-- end list -->